What Strong Villages Do — and What We Can Do Here

 Govanhill faced a crisis of “slum landlords” and crumbling tenements.
 The local Housing Association took a militant approach: they started buying the bad landlords out under their South-West Govanhill Property Acquisition and Repair Programme.

-The Behavior: They purchased and renovated over 370 flats, stopping the rot from the inside out.
+What changed: They purchased and renovated over 370 flats, stopping the rot from the inside out.
 They focused on “placemending”—repairing the historic fabric rather than demolishing it.

 Superkilen (Copenhagen)